Therkildsen Grants for Faculty-Student Collaborative Research

 - Double-check the completeness and accuracy of your application before submitting it to your faculty mentor and major department chair for signature.
 (If you are being mentored by a faculty member in a department outside your major, submit the application to the chair of their department.)

-- Complete and upload a matching funds letter (GSR Signature Page 2021-22)
+- Complete and upload a matching funds letter (Signature form)

 Travel Expenses Estimation Worksheet

 Pre-paying for expenses is preferred to the reimbursement process.
 Funding is limited to the amount listed in your approval letter.
 When you are making your travel arrangements, be sure to use the most economical means of transportation, and remember that reimbursement of expenses is subject to the limitations of the GSR program and University travel regulations.
 The University’s Policies on Travel and current Reimbursement Rates can be found at.